FIRST-Tech-Challenge/FtcRobotController/README.md

 NEVER push new code to the `main` branch.
 Ever.

 1. First [create your branch](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository).
-2. Next, run `git checkout -b [branch-name]` filling in the name of the branch you just created **tip** to see a list of all of the branches, run `git branch -a`
+2. Next, run `git checkout `"branch-name"` filling in the name of the branch you just created **tip** to see a list of all of the branches, run `git branch -a`

 ## Commiting